wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/zero-trust-introduction/includes/zero-trust-security-strategy.md

 The traditional perimeter-based approach to defense is heavily based on protecting network access.
-The emphasis is on restricting everything to a “secure” network with on-premises firewalls and Virtual Private Networks (VPNs).
+The emphasis is on restricting everything to a "secure" network with on-premises firewalls and Virtual Private Networks (VPNs).
 These can be defined as:

 - **Firewall**: A firewall is a network security device that filters the incoming and outgoing network traffic.
 In the absence of a firewall, your network accepts all connection requests from everyone.
 If in place, a firewall prevents unwanted traffic and malicious software from reaching your network.
 - **Virtual Private Network**: A Virtual Private Network (VPN) is a secure connection from one network to another.
 For example, while using a public Wi-Fi network available at a coffee shop or an airport, you sign into a VPN using a password.
 A VPN connects your device securely to the internet and ensures your: